hfiref0x/LightFTP/README.md

       ASAN_OPTIONS=abort_on_error=1,strict_string_checks=1,detect_stack_use_after_return=1,handle_segv=1,allow_user_segv_handler=1 ./LightFTP/src/Release/fftp ./LightFTP/data/fftp.conf

 The resulting binary is `fftp`.
 Next, set up the ftp config.
 Example config file is `data/fftp.conf`.
-Set port, accounts, path to log file (optionally, if you need it), path to certificates if you wan[...]
+Set port, accounts, path to log file (optionally, if you need it), path to certificates if you want to use them, etc.

 # Contributing